jackysunhz/MyPathTracer/README.md

 # MyPathTracer
 A simple path tracing renderer currently supporting diffuse and opaque microfacet materials.
-Many ideas are from assignment 5-7 from [GAMES101 Introduction to Computer Graphics](https://sites.cs.ucsb.edu/~lingqi/teaching/games101.html) by Professor Lingqi Yan, University of California, Santa Barbara.
+Special thanks to Professor Lingqi Yan, University of California, Santa Barbara on his amazing course [GAMES101 Introduction to Computer Graphics](https://sites.cs.ucsb.edu/~lingqi/teaching/games101.html) and everyone who helped make the course publicly available.

 #### Program Structure
 xx

 #### Compile and Run
-A directly runnable *MyPathTracer.exe* is provided under "out/build/x64-release/".
+A directly runnable [*MyPathTracer.exe*](/sampleExe/MyPathTracer.exe) is provided under "sampleExe/".

 If you wish to build and test the code yourself, make sure you are using an IDE with cmake support(VS2019 in my case), or you have the [cmake software](https://cmake.org/download/) installed in your system.
 Then you can build a cmake project via the cmakelists provided.